Episode 262 - Q2 Readalong: Fried Green Tomatoes at the Whistle Stop Cafe by Fannie Flagg

 The Award – Matthew Pearl

-Amelia Bloomer: Journalist, Suffragist, Anti-Fascist Icon – Sara Catterall
+Amelia Bloomer: Journalist, Suffragist, Anti-Fashion Icon – Sara Catterall

 A Fever in the Heartland: The Ku Klux Klan's Plot to Take Over America, and the Woman Who Stopped Them – Timothy Egan (audiobook)